jrb5004/sd-dog-rescue-classifieds-api/README.md

 ## Technologies Used
 JavaScript/React/CSS/Node.js/Express/PostreSQL  (This repository is for the server/Node.JS files associated with this project.
 Please see my 'sd-dog-rescue-classifieds' repository for the front end JavaScript/React files.)

+## Testing
+Steps for running endpoint tests:
+- Install PostgreSQL
+- Create a new database from command line ('CREATE DATABASE `name`')
+- Create Regions table using Migration scripts: root directory --> migrations --> 001.do.create_regions
+- Create Dogs table using Migration scripts: root directory --> migrations --> 002.do.create_dogs
+  - Make sure to have installed postgrator
+  - 'npm run migrate' from command line
+- 'npm test' from command line